Department of Art

 Selection: The students should have declared as an Art History major and should have completed at least 12 credits in the Art History program.
 Their overall grade point average must be at least 3.25, with a grade point average of at least 3.5 in the Art History major.

-Project Evaluation: Honors students are entitled to an evaluation at the beginning of their last semester if the project has been in progress for at least one semester, and must receive a formal evaluation at the end of the third quarter of their senior year through an Evaluation Committee (composed of two members of the Art History faculty in the Art department and at least one member of the Mediterranean Archaeology faculty).
+Project Evaluation: : Honors students are entitled to an evaluation at the beginning of their last semester if the project has been in progress for at least one semester, and must receive a formal evaluation at the end of the third quarter of their senior year through an Evaluation Committee (composed of at least two members of the Art History faculty).
 The faculty member responsible for grading the student’s Honors papers will explain the strength of the student’s work and recommend acceptance or denial.
 The committee is also responsible for waiving program requirements where warranted and for certifying the candidate has finished all outstanding “Incomplete” grades by the end of the third quarter of the senior year.